bhuvangolhar/Data-Structures-and-Algorithms/String/string_defintion.md

 **Definition of a String :**

 A string in Java is a sequence of characters written inside double quotes.
 It is used to represent text, such as words, sentences, or symbols.
-For example, "Hello", "12345", and "Java Programming" are all strings.
-Unlike numbers that can be stored in variables of type int or double, text is stored in variables of type String.
-Strings are one of the most commonly used data types in any program because almost every application needs to handle text in some form, whether it is a name, a message, or a user input.
+For example, "Hello", the most commonly used data types in any program because almost every application needs to handle text in some form, whether it is a name, a message, or a user input.

 In Java, a string is not just a collection of characters—it is actually an object of the String class.
 This means strings come with many useful built-in methods that make it